ente-io/ente/server/docs/publish.md

 Once the workflow completes, the resultant image will be available at `ghcr.io/ente-io/server`.
 The image will be tagged by the commit SHA.
 The latest image will also be tagged, well, "latest".

+The workflow will also tag the commit it used to build the image with `museum/ghcr`.
+This tag will be overwritten on each publish, and it'll point to the code that was used in the most recent publish.